prebid/prebid.github.io/dev-docs/show-native-ads.md

 + `hb_native_linkurl`
 + `hb_native_cta`

-Note that these keys correspond directly to the native object you define in your ad unit (which is [described in more detail below](#native-ad-keys)).
+Note that these keys correspond directly to the `mediaTypes.native` object you define in your ad unit (which is [described in more detail below](#native-ad-keys)).

 The ad ops team will then reference these keys in the ad server to set up the title, body, etc.  For ad ops setup instructions, see [Set up Native Ads in your Ad Server]({{site.github.url}}/adops/setting-up-prebid-native-in-dfp.html).